phaniapsr/IndusMD/Business logic hooks in SUGAR CRM.md

       }
  }
 ```
-The class name is sav which has a method sav
+The class name is sugar logic save which has a method method save event
 The method signature for business logic method is
 method_name(&$bean,$event,$arguments)
-* 1st parameter is the reference to the $this bean
+* First parameter is the reference to the $this bean
-* 2nd parameter is the string for the current event(eg: before_save etc)
+* Second parameter is the string for the current event(eg: before_save etc)
-* 3rd parameter is the array of arguments for the event.
+* Third parameter is the array of arguments for the event.

 ###### Step 5:
   Make sure the permissions are changed for logic_hooks.php and the business logic class file so that it is accessed by the web server or else sugarcrm can't read these files.